pgraft blog header

 MetricDefault ValueDescription

-Tick Interval100msBackground worker update frequency
+Tick Interval100msBackground worker update frequency that drives the Raft state machine

-Election Timeout1000msTime before triggering new election
+Election Timeout1000msMaximum time before triggering a new leader election when heartbeats are missed

-Memory Usage~50MBPer node memory footprint
+Memory Usage~50MBPer node memory footprint including shared memory and Go runtime

-CPU Usage (Idle)<1%CPU usage with no activity
+CPU Usage (Idle)<1%CPU usage when cluster is idle with no active operations

-CPU Usage (Election)<5%CPU usage during leader election
+CPU Usage (Election)<5%CPU usage during leader election processes

 Tuning for Different Scenarios